Australia tries to curb foreign interference at universities

 The Australian Cyber Security Center, an intergovernmental agency, has said Australian universities are increasingly attractive targets for cyberattacks because of their research across a range of fields and the intellectual property that the research generated.

-The new task force will also include a research and intellectual property working group to protect academic freedom, intellectual property and safeguard universities against deception and undue influence.
+"Australian universities have worked with government for decades to protect our intellectual property and to rebuff attempts to breach our security," Universities Australia Chair Deborah Terry said in a statement.

-A foreign collaboration working group would ensure collaborations with foreign entities would be transparent and avoid harming Australia's interests.
+"But in a world of ever more complex risks, we will work together through a new task force to add to the current protections, while preserving the openness and collaboration that is crucial to the success of Australia's world-class university system," she added.

-A culture and communication working group would foster a positive security culture.
+The new task force will also include a research and intellectual property working group to protect academic freedom and intellectual property and safeguard universities against deception and undue influence, Tehan said.
+A foreign collaboration working group will ensure that collaborations with foreign entities are transparent and don't harm Australia's interests, he added.

 The move comes a year after the government angered China by banning covert foreign interference in Australian politics.
 Foreign political donations have also been banned.